Skip to main content

 Two years from the bite date in California.
 However, gathering evidence early is critical.

-Free consultation—we handle animal attack cases.
+Free intake review—Participating attorneys may review animal attack cases.

 Related Resources